AAT Level 2 Accounts/Finance Assistant Apprenticeship

 Course fees for Non-Levy Payers

-All fees are fully inclusive of applicable awarding organisation and End Point Assessment (EPA) fees.
-However, if a student needs to re-sit an exam, re-sit fees will be payable.
+Fees are fully inclusive of End Point Assessment (EPA) fees, however, if a student needs to re-sit an exam, re-sit fees will be payable.
+In addition, payment for AAT membership, exam fees (approximately £424*) and textbooks will also be required.

 Before making any financial decision it is recommended that you seek advice from an independent source, for example the Money Advice Service.